mozilla-lockwise/lockwise-ios/docs/architecture.md

 In short, Flux architecture design maintains a unidirectional data flow, in which a global Dispatcher receives Actions & dispatches them to appropriate Stores.
 The Stores, in turn, process data & provide the source of truth for the Views.
 As users interact with the Views, any updates are made via a dispatched Action and the cycle begins again.
 See this [flux architecture](https://facebook.github.io/flux/docs/overview.html) writeup for more details on the original Flux architecture scheme.

-Lockbox implements a modified version of the described architecture (LockFlux), keeping in mind that the original implementation ignores asynchronous work.
+Lockwise implements a modified version of the described architecture (LockFlux), keeping in mind that the original implementation ignores asynchronous work.

 ### Memory Management